 A walking meditation works best when you can find a place in nature or a set walking path to use.
 Choose a specific length of time during your hike or walk to meditate.
 Remember to start small.
 You might try five minutes in the beginning and then choose another five-minute block in the middle of your hike.

-Like traditional meditation, you can still pay attention to your breath, and as you notice thoughts entering your mind, let them go and bring your awareness back to your mediation.
+Like traditional meditation, you can still pay attention to your breath, and as you notice thoughts entering your mind, let them go and bring your awareness back to your meditation.
 One way to achieve this is to match your breath to your footsteps.
 Try inhaling to a count of your steps and exhaling to one count longer.

 Once your mind feels settled, try to feel each footstep as you make contact with the ground.
 Feel your body as it is in motion.
 The swinging of your arms.
 Then shift your focus and notice the sounds you hear around you.
 See if you can pick out and isolate each and every sound you hear.
 Then see if you can hear them all at once like a symphony.
 Then bring your focus back to the motion of your body again.